building-envelope-data/metabase/README.md

    defines the version of dotnet. `./backend/src/Metabase.csproj` defines the versions of the NuGet packages. `./backend/dotnet-tools.json` define the version of local tools.
+1. Check for outdated NuGet packages of `Metabase.csproj` with `make outdated-packages`.
+Read the CHANGELOGS of the packages and decide if you have the resource to upgrade the package.
+For example, you may keep an old version, because there is no long-term support for the new version yet.
 1. If you want to upgrade the version of dotnet,
    1. Replace for example `net10.0` by `net11.0` in `Directory.Build.props`.
-   1. Update the Dockerfiles for example by replacint `sdk:10.0` by `sdk:11.0` and `aspnet:10.0` by `aspnet:11.0`.
+   1. Update the Dockerfiles for example by replacing `sdk:10.0` by `sdk:11.0` and `aspnet:10.0` by `aspnet:11.0`.
 1. Enter a shell in a backend container with `make shell SERVICE=backend`.
-1. Check for outdated NuGet packages of `Metabase.csproj` with `make outdated-packages`.
 1. Update the NuGet packages with `make update-packages`.
 1. Update the the local tools of `dotnet-tools.json` with `make update-tools`.
-1. Exit the shell and check the changes for example with `git diff`.
+1. Exit the shell and check the changes in the files for example with `git diff`.
 1. Update the containers, in development with `make down build up`.
 1. Enter a shell in a backend container with `make shell SERVICE=backend` and run the tests with `make test`.